Mitochondria: DNA repair

 Mitochondria can repair oxidative DNA damage by mechanisms analogous to those occurring in the cell nucleus.
 The proteins employed in mtDNA repair are encoded by nuclear genes, and are translocated to the mitochondria.
 The DNA repair pathways in mammalian mitochondria include base excision repair, double-strand break repair, direct reversal and mismatch repair.
 Alternatively, DNA damage may be bypassed, rather than repaired, by translesion synthesis.

 Of the several DNA repair process in mitochondria, the base excision repair pathway has been most comprehensively studied.
 Base excision repair is carried out by a sequence of enzyme-catalyzed steps that include recognition and excision of a damaged DNA base, removal of the resulting abasic site, end processing, gap filling and ligation.
 A common damage in mtDNA that is repaired by base excision repair is 8-oxoguanine produced by oxidation of guanine.

 Double-strand breaks can be repaired by homologous recombinational repair in both mammalian mtDNA and plant mtDNA.
 Double-strand breaks in mtDNA can also be repaired by microhomology-mediated end joining.
 Although there is evidence for the repair processes of direct reversal and mismatch repair in mtDNA, these processes are not well characterized.

-Lack of mitochondrial DNA

-Some organisms have lost mitochondrial DNA altogether.
-In these cases, genes encoded by the mitochondrial DNA have been lost or transferred to the nucleus.
-Cryptosporidium have mitochondria that lack any DNA, presumably because all their genes have been lost or transferred.
-In Cryptosporidium, the mitochondria have an altered ATP generation system that renders the parasite resistant to many classical mitochondrial inhibitors such as cyanide, azide, and atovaquone.
-Mitochondria that lack their own DNA have been found in a marine parasitic dinoflagellate from the genus Amoebophrya.
-This microorganism, A. cerati, has functional mitochondria that lack a genome.
-In related species, the mitochondrial genome still has three genes, but in A. cerati only a single mitochondrial gene — the cytochrome c oxidase I gene (cox1) — is found, and it has migrated to the genome of the nucleus.